 History of Payday and Auto Title Lending in Texas

-As recently as the 1990’s, current payday and auto title business practices were illegal in Texas.
+As recently as the 1990s, current payday and auto title business practices were illegal in Texas.
 In 2001, the Texas Legislature adopted standards for payday lending.
 Since the 2001 legislative action, payday and auto title businesses have found ways to get around state interest and fee limitations.
 The result has been an explosion of locations of these high-cost loan businesses.
 In 2004, there were 1,300 storefronts in Texas.
-Today, there are over 2,500 storefronts statewide—more locations than McDonalds and Whataburger combined.
+Today, there are nearly 2,000 storefronts statewide — more than all of the McDonald's locations in Texas.

-In short, payday and auto title businesses avoid Texas’ usury law by exploiting a legal loophole that allows them to get around the Texas Constitution’s 10% usury cap.
-Payday and auto title storefronts register as Credit Access Businesses (CAB) under the Credit Services Organizations Act and collect high fees—upwards of 23% of the loan principal amount in interest and fees every two-weeks to one-month—while a third party lender receives interest at or below 10%.
+In short, payday and auto title businesses avoid the Texas Constitution’s 10% usury cap — the maximum legal interest rate for loans — by exploiting a loophole.
+Payday and auto title storefronts register as Credit Access Businesses (CAB) under the Credit Services Organizations Act and collect high fees — upwards of 23% of the loan principal amount in fees every two weeks to one month — while a third party lender receives interest at or below 10%.

 The CSO Lending Model: Evasion of Texas Usury Law

 Beginning in the 1990s, a handful of businesses claimed regulation under the Texas Credit Services Organizations (CSO) Act, an Act passed in 1987 to protect consumers against abusive credit repair businesses.
-The CSO Act includes a provision that describes “obtaining an extension of consumer credit for a consumer” as a credit services organization activity and a handful of businesses used this provision to engage in high-cost lending in Texas.
+The CSO Act includes a provision that describes “obtaining an extension of consumer credit for a consumer” as a credit services organization activity, and some businesses used this provision to engage in predatory, high-cost lending in Texas.

 In 2004, the issue came to a head when the U.S. Fifth Circuit Court of Appeals ruled in Lovick v.
 Ritemoney Ltd. that the fees charged by Texas CSOs to obtain consumer credit for customers are not attributable to interest when determining compliance with usury laws.
 A 2006 letter from the Texas Attorney General’s Office regarding the legality of the CSO lending model found the model legal on its face and referred any discussion of the merits of the model as a matter of public policy that was best left to state lawmakers.